etri/nest-compiler/docs/IR.md

 backward pass, so if the program is not optimized for inference-only mode then certain memory optimizations cannot happen.

-Below is an example of unoptimized Glow IR.
+Below is an example of unoptimized NEST-C IR.
 Note that the 'alloc' instruction does not allocate memory; it just marks the lifetime of the activation.
 The low-level memory allocator is responsible for allocating all of the buffers into a single coalesced region.